SheffieldEcoMotorsports/segment-display-arduino/README.md

 Lap can be up to 255.
 Higher and it rolls over to 0.

-Batt is same as lap.
+Batt is same as lap but an error of 9999 is displayed if 101+ is reached unless it rolls over.

 Time is required in ms. The function converts this to mm:ss form.
 Done so that millis() can be used to time car.